xpqz/dyalog-docs/windows-ui-guide/docs/tracer/trace-primitives.md

 # Trace Primitives

-_Trace Primitive_ (TP) is an extension to the tracer that allows the developer to step through the execution of individual primitives of expressions, examining intermediate results and left and right arguments of sub-expressions.
-It's a powerful addition to the developer's toolbox: it enables the introspection of complex expressions typed directly into the session, and can be used in conjunction with the traditional tracing mode to skip over lines you're not interested in, and step through primitive by primitive in complex expressions where you need to.
+The ability to trace primitives is an extension to the Tracer that allows you to step through the execution of individual primitives within expressions, examining intermediate results and arguments of sub-expressions.
+It enables an in-depth inspection of complex expressions typed directly into the session, and can be used in conjunction with the traditional tracing mode to skip over lines you're not interested in and step through primitive-by-primitive in complex expressions where required.

 !!! note
     _Trace Primitives_ is not an entirely accurate name: it is tracing with the (approximate) granularity of primitives, though it does stop on non-primitives.